mr4tt/zotbot/README.md

 - [Astronaut Sultan Alneyadi sees 16 sunsets daily on the space station.
 How will he observe Ramadan?](https://www.cnn.com/2023/03/22/world/ramadan-astronauts-space-station-scn/index.html) - Observance of Muslim or Jewish holidays often depends on the sunset, but that can be hard for astronauts on board the International Space Station.
 They see 16 sunrises and sunsets daily.
 As Ramadan starts March 22, here's what astronaut Sultan Alneyadi plans to do.

 - [What cats’ love of boxes and squares can tell us about their visual perception](https://arstechnica.com/science/2021/05/what-cats-love-of-boxes-and-squares-can-tell-us-about-their-visual-perception/) - "Vision has evolved to answer questions having to do with boundaries and contours."

-- [A US Agency Rejected Face Recognition—and Landed in Big Trouble](https://www.wired.com/story/a-us-agency-rejected-face-recognition-and-landed-in-big-trouble/) - Officials working on Login.gov, used to access dozens of government sites, worried about algorithmic bias.
-Their decision breached federal security rules.

 # wikipedia
 - [Graffiti (Palm OS)](https://en.wikipedia.org/w/index.php?title=Graffiti_(Palm_OS)&oldid=1211852576) - Graffiti is an essentially single-stroke shorthand handwriting recognition system used in PDAs based on the Palm OS.
 Graffiti was originally written by Palm, Inc. as the recognition system for GEOS-based devices such as HP's OmniGo 100 and 120 or the Magic Cap-line and was available as an alternate recognition system for the Apple Newton MessagePad,...